APEX

 Ninety-one men remaining.

-DEREK (still playing dead, whispers to the corpse next to him)
+DEREK (still playing dead, whispers to the new arrival)

 "You were saying?"